July 2010

 -

-The chronicler's hatredI call this article "The Hatred of the Columnist."
-The French columnist—because it is indeed a French evil—is how he invents himself master of time, of the world, and above all of how it is.
-It is unbearable.
-Expunge the columnists and pluck the buds!
-All these columnists gathered together form nothing other than a Café du Commerce.
-Continue reading
+I've titled this article "The Hatred of the Columnist."
+The French columnist—because it truly is a French affliction—is such that he invents himself as master of time, of the world, and above all, of how it's doing.
+It's unbearable.
+Purge the columnists and pluck out the buds!
+All these columnists gathered together are nothing more than a pub talk.… Continue reading

 -